setaman/vue-ellipse-progress-docs/guide/options/legend.md

 </template>
 </LegendAndProgress>

-With the `legend` as a String, you can use custom decimal delimiters and easily format the displayed value:
+With the `legend` is a String, you can use custom decimal delimiters and easily format the displayed value:

 <LegendFormatting class="mb-10">
 <template #code="{ progress }">